sy2002/QNICE-FPGA/README.md

 * Compile the mandelbrot demo by entering `assembler/asm demos/mandel.asm`.

-* On macOS, you now have an ASCII file in the clipboard/pasteboard that starts with the line `0xA000 0x0F80`.
-On other operating systems, you might see an error message, stating that `pbcopy` is not available.
-You can savely ignore this and manually copy the file `demos/mandel.out` into your clipboard/pasteboard.
+* On macOS and if you have xclip installed also on Linux, you now have an ASCII file in the clipboard/pasteboard that starts with the line `0xA000 0x0F80`.
+Alternatively, you can manually copy the file `demos/mandel.out` into your clipboard/pasteboard.

 * Open a serial terminal program, configure it as 115,200 baud, 8-N-1, CTS ON, attach the QNICE-FPGA, turn it on, after the bitstream loaded from the SD